‹ View all blog articles

 You will require an updated Privacy Policy to be published on your website, that details how you collect and manage website visitor data.
 You will also require a suitable consent notification to be presented to web visitors.

-Note that if you have integration between your website and other platforms such as email marketing and crm systems, you will also need to make sure that your customer data management within those platforms is also compliant.
+Note that if you have integration between your website and other platforms such as email marketing and CRM systems, you will also need to make sure that your customer data management within those platforms is also compliant.

 Google Analytics and GDPR